RobotsAndPencils/gcp-node-bot/README.md

 The `deploy new` command relies on a publicly visible repo that has a valid yaml deployment file.
 This is just a POC, and we'd probably want to use a remote template with command-line parameters supplied by the deployer.

+### Environment Variables

+GCPBot can be configured with a few different environment variables:

+	GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET - Your Google API credentials.
+Used to connect to Google APIs and get Oauth tokens for users.
+See (the Google API Manager)[https://console.developers.google.com/apis/credentials].

+	SLACK_TOKEN - provide this to connect to a single app.
+(Required if you are not connecting to BeepBoop) BEEPBOOP_ID, BEEPBOOP_RESOURCER & BEEPBOOP_TOKEN - When these are provided they are used connect to the BeepBoop resourcer.
+See the [BeepBoop docs](https://beepboophq.com/docs/article/resourcer-api) for details.

+	FIREBASE_URI, FIREBASE_SECRET - Specify a Firebase DB to save all user data.

 ## Acknowledgements

 This code uses the [botkit](https://github.com/howdyai/botkit) npm module by the fine folks at Howdy.ai.